dacurry-tns/deploying-apereo-cas/pages/building/server/service-registry/configure-the-service-registry.md

 ## Create a service definition file

 For simplicity (and to avoid worrying about the details of the service registry for the moment), create a "wildcard" service definition that will allow any HTTPS- or IMAPS-based service to make use of the CAS server.
-Create a file called `wildcard.json` in the `etc/cas/services` directory on the master build server with the following contents:
+Create a file in the `etc/cas/services` directory on the master build server with the following contents:

 ```json
 {